StefanTheCode/website/posts/mediatr-pipeline-behavior.md

 ---
 newsletterTitle: "#48 Stefan's Newsletter"
 title: "MediatR Pipeline Behavior"
-subtitle: "Security headers are HTTP response headers that provide an additional layer of security to web applications.
-They help to protect against attacks such as cross-site scripting (XSS), clickjacking, and more."
+subtitle: "MediatR is a popular library in .NET used for implementing the Mediator pattern.
+It helps in reducing coupling between components and makes it easier to manage code by sending requests to the appropriate handlers."
 readTime: "Read Time: 3 minutes"
 date: "Jan 1 2024"
 photoUrl: "/images/blog/newsletter21.png"
-meta_description: "Explore innovative error handling strategies for .NET developers in this insightful blog post.
-Learn the advantages of using the Result<T> object over traditional exceptions, and how to effectively implement custom Result and Error classes for clearer, more efficient code management.
-A must-read for enhancing your coding practices in .NET."
+meta_description: "Explore the concept of MediatR Pipeline Behavior in .NET in this insightful blog post.
+Learn how to implement cross-cutting concerns like logging and validation in your MediatR requests.
+Understand the creation of pipeline behaviors, their registration, and practical applications.
+This guide is perfect for .NET developers looking to enhance application monitoring and debugging while adhering to best coding practices."
 ---

 ##### **Many thanks to the sponsors who make it possible for this newsletter to be free for readers.**